-Bobotie is a South African casserole with a curried ground beef at the bottom, and a thin layer of egg custard on top.
+Bobotie is a South African casserole with curried ground beef at the bottom and a thin layer of egg custard on top.

 If you would like to learn a bit more about South African cuisine, hop over to Rebecca’s article all about it at A Taste Of South Africa.

 Bobotie’s roots in South Africa date back to the 17th century.
 Dutch traders set up camp in the area that is now Cape Town as a stopping point on their journeys back and forth to Indonesia.
 The traders brought spices, cooking techniques, and recipes with them.
 While the specifics are a bit vague, it is thought by some that the original bobotie recipe came from Indonesia and was adapted to fit the available ingredients.

 Today many consider bobotie to be the national dish of South Africa, and it has become popular on menus featuring South African cuisine all over the world.

 Notes on the bobotie recipe

 In my opinion, it is the curry powder and the bay leaves that impact the flavor of this dish most – so use the best quality that you can.
 You will see links to my favorites in the recipe below.

 I like to prepare and bake this recipe in a cast iron skillet – it can go from stovetop to oven, and even looks beautiful on the table.
 Plus it makes for fewer dishes to wash later!

 This version of bobotie is different than the one I grew up with – why?